alynhunzai/burushaski-translation-ml/README.md

 ## 🌐 Connect

-Feel free to connect with me on [LinkedIn](https://linkedin.com/in/your-profile) or check out my other projects [here](https://github.com/your-username).
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/alynhunz).